omeshapasan2/CatVTON-Runpod-Serverless/readme.md

 # CatVTON-Runpod-Serverless

 This repository provides a serverless implementation of [CatVTON](https://github.com/Zheng-Chong/CatVTON) using [RunPod](https://www.runpod.io/).
-The containerized application runs on a GPU-enabled serverless endpoint and processes image inputs for virtual try-on with cats.
+The containerized application runs on a GPU-enabled serverless endpoint and processes image inputs for virtual try-on.

 ## 🚀 Setup Instructions